Clinical Training Area

 Financial support is available to students in the form of teaching assistantships, research assistantships, and clerkships, which are paid clinical experiences through the University and community agencies.

 For statistics on application rates, student activities, internship placement, time to degree, completion rates and program costs, please see the attached Public Disclosure Data.

 Dual Emphasis Degree Program in Child Clinical and Developmental Training

 Students who wish to pursue a graduate degree with training in both clinical (child track) and developmental psychology may do so through the pursuit of the Dual Emphasis option.
 Students in this program will be involved in training that bridges the two areas of developmental psychology and child-clinical psychology.
 This program will be the equivalent of training in the area of developmental psychopathology with the added benefits of training and practice in child-clinical psychology.
 To pursue the joint program, students must be officially admitted into either the clinical or developmental training areas within the Department of Psychological Sciences.
 Then, at the end of their first year of study, students must apply to the other training area.
-Once accepted into both areas, notification of the dual degree must be made to the Graduate School.
+Once accepted into both areas, notification of the dual degree must be made to Office of Graduate Studies.